MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-template.md

 #### [GitHub Codespaces (recommended)](#tab/github-codespaces)

 [GitHub Codespaces](https://docs.github.com/codespaces) runs a development container managed by GitHub with [Visual Studio Code for the Web](https://code.visualstudio.com/docs/editor/vscode-web) as the user interface.
-For the most straightforward development environment, use GitHub Codespaces so that you have the correct developer tools and dependencies preinstalled to complete this training module.
+For the most straightforward development environment, use GitHub Codespaces so that you have the correct developer tools and dependencies preinstalled to complete this article.

 > [!IMPORTANT]
 > All GitHub accounts can use Codespaces for up to 60 hours free each month with 2 core instances.
 For more information, see [GitHub Codespaces monthly included storage and core hours](https://docs.github.com/billing/managing-billing-for-github-codespaces/about-billing-for-github-codespaces#monthly-included-storage-and-core-hours-for-personal-accounts).